martinheidegger/2021-advent-calendar/article_en.md

 - `H` ... number space to work with
 - `n` ... amount of items

-For the example above: With 1 item we have 0 risk of collision, with two items we have a 1 in 256 chance of a collision with 5 items we have about a 5% risk that that one of the items collides: Running the code 20 times should result in a collision.
+For the example above: With 1 item we have 0 risk of collision, with two items we have a 1 in 256 chance of a collision with 5 items we have about a 5% risk that that one of the items collides.
+Running the code 20 times should result in a collision.

 By making the number-space bigger we can reduce the chance that a collision could happen.
 Why is this important?
 Because if we are _reasonably_ certain that no collision can occur, the solution is production ready.